-Contingent consideration arising from business combinations resulted from the acquisitions of the large bore vascular closure business from Medeon Biodesign, Inc. and Quirem Medical B.V. which became 100% subsidiary of the Company by additional acquisition of the shares for the fiscal year ended March 31, 2021.
+Contingent consideration arising from business combinations resulted from the acquisitions of the large bore vascular closure business from Medeon Biodesign, Inc. and Quirem Medical B.V., which became a 100% subsidiary of the Company by additional acquisition of the shares during the fiscal year ended March 31, 2021.

 The contingent consideration for the acquisition of the business from Medeon Biodesign is based on the completion of the development and the period of FDA approval.
-According to the achievement of milestones, a payment between USD0 and USD30 million will be made.
+According to the achievement of milestones, a payment of up to USD30 million will be made.
 The fair value of the contingent consideration is measured using a discounted cash flows valuation technique and calculated based on the periods and the expected payments corresponding to the achievement of milestones, probability of occurrence and time value of money.

 The contingent consideration for the acquisition of Quirem Medical B.V. is based on the acquisition of CE marking certification for the development of next-generation microspheres and achievement of specific performance indicators.
-According to the achievement of milestones, a payment USD25 million at maximum will be made.
+According to the achievement of milestones, a maximum payment of USD25 million will be made.
 The fair value of the contingent consideration is measured using a discounted cash flows valuation technique and calculated based on the periods and the expected payments corresponding to the achievement of milestones, probability of occurrence and time value of money.